Alfresco/alfresco-community-repo/README.md

 ## SNAPSHOT dependencies
 If you're building Enterprise RM, the base project (Community) is pulled in via a snapshot dependency configured in maven.
-This dependency will either be loaded from your local .m2 cache or from Nexus if the version in your .m2 doesn't exist or is old
+This dependency will either be loaded from your local .m2 cache, or from Nexus if the version in your .m2 doesn't exist or is old
-(Old in maven terms is anything over 24hrs old).
-If maven fetches it from Nexus, your code it's unlikely to be the correct version.
+('old' in maven terms is anything over 24 hours old).
+If maven fetches community dependencies from Nexus, then it's unlikely to contain your changes.
-You want to always use the version in your local cache - this means either doing a daily build at the root project level that pushes a new copy of the correct version into your cache, or alternatively you could run mvn with the `--no-snapshot-dependency` (or -nsu) option, which won't try to download a newer version.
+You want to always use the version in your local cache - this means either doing a daily build at the root project level that pushes a new copy of the correct version into your cache, or alternatively you could run mvn with the `--no-snapshot-dependency` (or `-nsu`) option, which won't try to download a newer version.

 ## Code Formatting
 This project follows the usual Alfresco Coding Standards.
 If you use Eclipse or IntelliJ, there are settings inside the ide-config directory for you to import.